 Cylinders of 0.25-inch wire hardware cloth will protect young orchard trees or landscape plants.
 The cylinders should extend higher than a rabbit’s reach while standing on the expected snow depth and should stand 1 to 2 inches out from the tree trunk.
-Rabbits commonly damage vegetation at a height of 2 to 3 feet, depending upon the snow depth in winter.
-Larger mesh sizes, 0.5- to 0.75-inch, can be used to reduce cost, but be sure the cylinder stands far enough away from the tree trunk that rabbits cannot eat through the holes.
-Commercial tree guards or tree wrap are another alternative.
+Rabbits commonly damage vegetation at a height of 2 to 3 feet, depending on the snow depth in winter.
+Larger mesh sizes, 0.5 to 0.75 inch, can be used to reduce cost, but be sure the cylinder stands far enough away from the tree trunk that rabbits cannot eat through the holes.
+Commercial tree guards or tree wrap are other alternatives.
 Several types of paper wrap are available, but they are designed to protect trees from sun or other damage.
 Check with your local garden center for advice.
 When rabbits are abundant and food is in short supply, only hardware cloth will guarantee protection.
 Small-mesh (0.25-inch) hardware cloth also protects against vole damage.
 A dome or cage of chicken wire secured over a small flower bed will allow vulnerable plants such as tulips to get a good start before they are left unprotected.

 Several chemical repellents discourage rabbit browsing.
 For best results, use repellents and other damage control methods at the first sign of damage.
 Always follow the directions for application on the container exactly.
-Since pesticide registrations change frequently, check with your local cooperative extension office for information on repellents or other new products available for use in your area.
+Since pesticide registrations change frequently, check with your local extension office for information on repellents or other new products available for use in your area.
 Remember that some repellents are poisonous and must be stored and used safely.

 Most rabbit repellents are contact or taste repellents that render the treated plant parts distasteful.
 Taste repellents protect only the parts of the plant they contact; new growth that emerges after application is not protected and heavy rains may necessitate reapplication.
 Odor repellents protect plants within a limited area, and do not need to be touching the plant.
-The degree of efficacy is highly variable, depending on the behavior and number of rabbits, and the alternative food sources that are available to them.
+The degree of efficacy is highly variable depending on the behavior and number of rabbits and the alternative food sources that are available to them.
 When rabbits are abundant, use other control techniques along with chemical repellents.

 On consumable plants:

-Hinder is a repellent that is currently available to be used on consumable plants such as vegetables and fruits.
+Hinder is a repellent that is currently available for use on consumable plants such as vegetables and fruits.
 It consists of ammonium soaps of higher fatty acids.
 It is an odor repellent that may be sprayed or painted on the foliage.
-Hinder has been found to be effective in repelling rabbits and deer from crops and ornamental plants.
+Hinder has been found to be effective at repelling rabbits and deer from crops and ornamental plants.
 Miller Hot Sauce, which contains capsaicin (the hot in hot sauce), can be applied to fruit trees and vegetable crops.
 However, it must be applied either before fruits or vegetables are on the plants or after they have been removed.
 Capsaicin is a taste repellent.
 The warm sensation it leaves in the throat of the animal is believed to cause the animal to avoid eating that plant again.
 The effectiveness of capsaicin containing repellents is variable and depends on the availability of other food sources.

 On non-consumable plants